-One of my all time favorite memories of Hawaii is the day some friends and I kayaked out to Chinaman’s Hat island (also known as Mokolii island) and did an epic hike and barbecue on the beach.
+An all time favorite memory of Oahu, Hawaii is the day we got some friends together and kayaked out to the iconic Chinamans Hat island (also known as Mokoli’i or Mokolii island), and then did an epic hike and barbecue on the beach.

 We spent almost the whole day kayaking, snorkeling, and soaking up sun and nature.
 It was legendary stuff, and it makes me miss Hawaii every time I think about it.

-This guide will explain how you can visit Mokolii island yourself!
+This guide will explain how you can kayak Chinamans Hat and visit this little island for yourself!

-Chinaman’s Hat island, sometimes called Mokolii island, is a neat little mini island that got its name from the unique shape that looks kind of like a traditional Asian rice farming hat.
+The Chinaman’s Hat island, also called Mokolii island, is a neat little mini island that got its name from the unique shape that looks kind of like a traditional Asian rice farming hat.

 Definitely bring at least one dry bag for this trip!
-There were many times where we almost tipped our kayaks, so we could’ve lost our stuff if it wasn’t for the dry bags!
+There were a few times where we almost tipped our kayaks, so we could’ve lost our stuff if it wasn’t for the dry bags!

-The kayak journey from Kualoa beach to Mokolii island was pretty straightforward and only took about 30 minutes, but it seemed longer in our heads because we were trying our very best not to flip over and drop all of our stuff into the ocean as a gift to the fish.
+Our kayak journey to Mokolii island was pretty straightforward and only took about 30 minutes, although it seemed longer in our heads because we were trying our best not to flip over and drop all of our stuff into the ocean as a gift to the fish.

-Landing on the island went smoothly, but the rocks can be slippery so watch out for that when you first step off the kayak.
-We pulled them up on the rocks so they wouldn’t float away.
+Landing on the island went smoothly, but the rocks can be slippery so watch out for that when you first step onto shore.
+We pulled the kayaks up on the rocks so they wouldn’t float away.

-We were now standing on the brim of the Chinaman’s Hat!
+Anyways, we were now standing on the outer brim of the Chinaman’s Hat, and loving it!

 Cooking lunch was the next order of business.
 We were able to bring just enough meat and charcoal to cook up a storm.

-Chef Tony got the grill started and put on some meat strips and brats, while the girls snorkeled near the shore and I flew my DJI Mavic Pro drone for some shots of the island from above.
+Chef Tony got the grill started and put on some meat strips and brats, while the girls snorkeled near the shore and I flew my DJI Mavic Drone for some shots of Mokoli’i island from above.